FacultadInformatica-LinkedData/Curso2022-2023-ODKG/HandsOn/Group08/selfAssessmentHandsOn3.md

 - [x] Is related to a column in the CSV file

 ## Comments on the self-assessment
-Sill didn't reconciliate ontology names with dataset columns' names, but the correspondence is there.
+Sill didn't reconcile ontology names with dataset columns' names, but the correspondence is there.